huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 The `backup_strategy` block supports:

-* `keep_days` - (Optional, Int) Specifies the retention days for specific backup files.
-The value range is from 0 to
+* `keep_days` - (Required, Int) Specifies the retention days for specific backup files.
+The value range is from 0 to 732.
-  732. If this parameter is not specified or set to 0, the automated backup policy is disabled.

   -> **NOTE:** Primary/standby DB instances of Microsoft SQL Server do not support disabling the automated backup policy.